 In 2020, Jill is celebrating 40 years of living in France.

-To commemorate this significant anniversary, Jill would like to share with her readers a series of blog posts composed of 40 entries that she will share throughout the year.
+To commemorate this significant anniversary, Jill would like to share with her readers a series of blog posts about her journey and life in France over the past forty years.
 She would like to invite you to look back on this journey along with her, as though flipping through a photo album or a scrapbook.
 This series of publications will touch on some of Jill’s fond and poignant memories of her life in France.

 1980: Arrival in Provence